EXPLOSION CAUSED BY RUPTURED GAS LINE – ATTORNEYS MINNESOTA

-In February 2010, there were two house explosions with fines later levied against two gas companies.
+Recently, there were two house explosions caused by the gas company.
 Fortunately, in both cases, no one was in the home at the time of the explosion.
 Had there been anyone in either house, they would have been killed in the explosion or severely burned.
-Our lawyers are able to pursue a gas explosion case against the utility company or another party that causes the explosion.
+Our lawyers are able to pursue a gas explosion injury case against the utility company or another party that causes the explosion.

 The Minnesota Department of Public Safety’s pipeline safety office required NSP to inspect thousands of Minnesota sewer lines for similar cross bores — in which a gas line is unknowingly bored through a sewer line — in St. Paul and South St. Paul.
-The company has since inspected and cleared 53,471 addresses and plans to inspect 20,000 more by 2014.
+The company has since inspected and cleared 53,471 addresses and plans to inspect 20,000 more by the end of the year.
 A gas leak can be very dangerous, and contractors have to be careful not to puncture a gas line.
 If they do, there will be property damage and possibly severe injury to innocent bystanders.
-Our attorneys are able to pursue a claim against the contractor where they have created a gas line puncture and explosion.
+Our lawyers are able to pursue a claim against a contractor that creates a gas line puncture and explosion in Minnesota.

 NSP’s initial fine of $1 million was reduced to $20,000 after the Public Safety Department discovered the company had “procedures for analyzing accidents and failures so the company could minimize recurrence of cross bores,” according to the agency.

-In the second explosion, the agency initially fined Center Pointe Energy $1 million for a delayed response to a house explosion at 5000 Arden Ave. in Edina.
+In the second explosion, the agency initially fined Center Pointe Energy $1 million for a delayed response to a house explosion in Edina.
 A telephone-line contractor hit a gas line next to an unmarked, unused line.
 The rupture sent gas underground into a nearby home, which was ignited.
-Again, no one was injured in the blast because luckily the homeowners were working and their children were in school.
+Again, no one was injured in the blast, although the house was destroyed, because luckily the homeowners were working and their children were in school.

-The gas company didn’t shut a nearby emergency valve because it would have cut off service to 266,000 customers, instead taking more time to manually squeeze off the line closer to the rupture.
-Since the accident, the company has installed 78 new valves and created new engineering standards for installation of new valves.
+The gas company didn’t shut a nearby emergency valve because it would have cut off service to 266,000 customers.
+They instead took the time to manually squeeze off the line closer to the rupture.
+Since the accidental explosion, the company has installed 78 new valves and created new engineering standards for installation of new valves.

 GAS EXPLOSION LAWYER